bazelbuild/bazel/site/docs/skylark/depsets.md

 ## Full example

-This example is avalable at [https://github.com/bazelbuild/examples/tree/master/rules/depsets](https://github.com/bazelbuild/examples/tree/master/rules/depsets).
+This example is available at [https://github.com/bazelbuild/examples/tree/master/rules/depsets](https://github.com/bazelbuild/examples/tree/master/rules/depsets).

 Suppose we have a hypothetical interpreted language Foo.
 In order to build each